FeliciaYA/fehu9242_Functioning-prototype/README.md

 #### **Special Effect**: After the music is played, the coloured spheres on the canvas will zoom in and out according to the frequency and volume of the music, creating a dynamic visual effect.。

 ## Personal processing
+### I chose to add **audio** technology to the group's prototype to demonstrate the perfect blend of music and visuals.
+In this way, can create a more vivid and interactive piece that allows the audience to hear the music and see the visual changes simultaneously.
 ### Technology selection and reasons

 ### animated